codepoet80/webos-catalog-frontend/Examples/readme.md

-Examples of how to use Museum service functions in your own app.
+Examples of how to use Museum service functions in your own app -- in either Mojo or Enyo.